1-rafael-1/air-quality-monitor/README.md

 On average I measure between 21 and 22mA average current, when supplying 3.7V to the device (which is the nominal voltage for the battery I use).

-The baseline for controller and display combined is around 10-11mA, the ens160 sensor draws around 10-11mA when warming up & measuring, the aht21 is negligible.
-So with these values the device can theoretically run for around 100 hours on a 2500mAh battery, considering the inbuilt charge controller ofthe battery will not let us use more that say 90% of the battery capacity.
+The baseline for controller and display combined is around 10-11mA, the ENS160 sensor draws around 10-11mA when warming up & measuring, the AHT21 is negligible.
+So with these values the device can theoretically run for around 100 hours on a 2500mAh battery, considering the built-in charge controller of the battery will not let us use more than say 90% of the battery capacity.

 Here is a screen capture of the current consumption measured with a Power Profiler Kit II: